wehs7661/ensemble_md/docs/theory.rst

 EE simulations sampling the same set of states, the way we take full advantage of all the samples collected in two simulations is to consider the histogram of both simulations and base the flatness criteria on the sum of the histograms from both simulations, in which case the weights should then equilibrate faster than a single weight-updating EE simulation.
-Notably, a cutoff in the histogram counts can be applied to make sure that the histogram correction is only applied if all states counts are above a certain threshold to avoid the correction being applied to states that are not well-sampled.
 Click the example below to see a more detailed demonstration/derivation of the histogram correction approach implemented in :code:`ensemble_md`.

 .. collapse:: An example of histogram correction